AnasAlqadhi/marl-mec-offloading/README.md

 ## About

-Mobile Edge Computing (MEC) enables resource-constrained mobile devices to offload computation-intensive tasks to nearby edge servers, reducing energy consumption and processing latency.
-When multiple devices share the same wireless channels and edge resources, the offloading decision of each device affects all others, forming a cooperative multi-agent decision problem.
+Mobile Edge Computing (MEC) allows mobile devices to offload heavy computation tasks to nearby edge servers, reducing both energy consumption and processing delay.
+When several devices share the same wireless channels and edge resources simultaneously, each device's offloading decision directly affects the others — making this a cooperative **multi-agent** problem.

-This project implements and compares two Deep Reinforcement Learning algorithms — **Proximal Policy Optimisation (PPO)** and **Multi-Agent Deep Deterministic Policy Gradient (MADDPG)** — for joint task offloading in a simulated four-device MEC system.
-Both algorithms are built from scratch in PyTorch and trained for 50,000 episodes across five constraint configurations varying deadline thresholds, quality requirements, and wireless channel availability.
+This project implements and compares two Deep Reinforcement Learning algorithms from scratch:

+- **PPO** (Proximal Policy Optimisation) — an on-policy, stochastic actor-critic method
+- **MADDPG** (Multi-Agent Deep Deterministic Policy Gradient) — an off-policy method using centralised training and decentralised execution

+Both are trained over **50,000 episodes** across **5 different constraint configurations**, tracking reward, energy consumption, latency, and quality of service.

 ---